toseekandfind/big-whale-analytics-website/webflow-designer-handoff/content/homepage-content.md

 - **H2:** "Ready to Transform Your Data?"
 - **Subheadline:** "Let's discuss how we can help you build a data foundation that scales with your business."
 - **CTA Buttons:**
-  - Primary: "Schedule a Free Consultation" (links to contact form)
+  - Primary: "Schedule a Free Consultation"
-  - Secondary: "Download Our Data Stack Guide" (links to resources page)
+  - Secondary: "Download Data Strategy Framework"

 ## 📱 Mobile Considerations